upperlinecode/rn-05-stack-navigation/README.md

 1. The `route` prop contains information about the current route.
 Like the `navigation` prop, `route` is passed as a prop to screen components.
 For other components, you can use the `useRoute` hook to access the `route` object.
 [Check out the React Navigation docs for more info.](https://reactnavigation.org/docs/route-prop)

 2. In the `DetailsScreen`, destructure `route` from the props passed to the component.
 Assign the `product` variable the value of `route.params`.

+3. You can now see the product details!

 <details>
 <summary>Click here for the coded answer</summary>